jellypickle/jellypickle.github.io/_tabs/about.md

 > Add your biographical information and background here to tell visitors about yourself.
 {: .prompt-tip }

 I'm a first-year undergraduate IT student in ADA university, currently interested in cybersecurity and machine learning.
-I'm also planning to get into electronics in the future.
+I'm also planning to get into electronics and learn how to work with arduino in the future.

 I had a huge interest in art since childhood, and I started painting when I was 13.
 Unfortunately, due to my studies, I stopped painting, but whenever I have free time, I draw some sketches.
 Here, I would like to show some of my favorite paintings. :D
 ## My Paintings